It takes clarity

 February 2023

-We have published the ASCOR Consultation Report, explaining the overall framework, and launch a public survey seeking to obtain feedback.
-In parallel, we will convene virtual and in-person regional roundtables to generate greater insights.
+We published the ASCOR Consultation Report, explaining the overall framework (now methodology), and launched a public survey seeking to obtain feedback.
+In parallel, we convened virtual and in-person regional roundtables between investors and sovereign debt issuers to generate greater insights.

 Q2-Q3 2023

-We will conduct assessments of an initial 25 countries and share respective results with sovereign issuer representatives for feedback.
+The TPI Centre conducted assessments of an initial 25 countries and shared respective results with sovereign issuer representatives for feedback.

 Q4 2023